V. Vaithilingam

 V. Vaithilingam (born 5 October 1950) is an Indian politician belonging to the Indian National Congress, who currently represents Puducherry in the Lok Sabha.
 He held the position as the 11th Chief Minister of Pondicherry from 1991 to 1996 and the 16th Chief Minister of Puducherry again from 2008 to 2011.
 He is a senior legislator serving eight consecutive terms.

 He headed the Pondicherry Government from 1991 to 1996 and the Congress Legislative party from 1991 to 2000.
 His priorities as Chief Minister were to minimize the budget deficit, increase private sector participation in public transport, and improve the health care system.
 He first became Chief Minister at the age of 40, making him the second youngest Chief Minister of Puducherry.

 Early life

 He was born in Cuddalore and was raised in his native home Madukarai, Puducherry.
 After completing his schooling, he went to Loyola College in Chennai and later went to Madukkarai to take care of his family farms.
 In 1969, Vaithilingam married Miss Sasikala.
-From an early age, he developed exceptional leadership skills, an example of which was his role as the Chairman of Land Development Bank of Puducherry State.
+He served as the Chairman of the Land Development Bank of Puducherry State.

 The Vaithilingam family is known for their work as freedom fighters against French rule.
 His paternal grandfather late Vaithilingam Reddiar was the Mayor of Nettapakkam commune during the French rule in Puducherry.
-His father V. Venkatasubha Reddiar was also a Chief Minister of Pondicherry.
+His father V. Venkatasubha Reddiar was a two time Chief Minister of Pondicherry.